 2. Rinse the Deck

 Now, grab your garden hose and give the deck a good rinse.
 Let the water flow steadily to wash away all the loose dirt, dust, and light debris on the surface.
 This step helps soften up the grime and gets the deck ready for a deeper clean.
 Just make sure to use a gentle stream of water—no need for high pressure, as that can push dirt deeper into the grooves, making it tougher to clean later.
-Take your time and make sure you hit every area evenly so the deck is all set for scrubbing.
+Take your time and make sure you hit every area evenly so that your composite deck is all set for scrubbing.

 Fill a bucket with warm water and add a small amount of mild dish soap or a composite deck cleaner (TimberTech has some great options).
 If you’re using a specialized cleaner, be sure to follow the instructions on the label for best results.
 Just a heads up—stay away from harsh chemicals like bleach.
 They can damage the deck, cause discoloration, and might even mess with your manufacturer’s warranty.
 This gentle cleaning method will keep your deck looking great and well-maintained without any risk of damage.